JexanJoel/Devtrace-AI/README.md

 ### 2. Set up Supabase

 1. Create a new project at [supabase.com](https://supabase.com)
-2. Run the following SQL in your Supabase SQL editor:
+2. Run the SQL setup in your Supabase SQL editor:

 <details>
-<summary>Click to expand SQL setup</summary>
+<summary>📋 Click to expand full SQL setup</summary>

 ```sql
 -- Profiles